lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 for graphs to have multiple MSTs.
 In an unconnected graph, multiple sets of MSTs will form a **Minimum Spanning Forrest** (MSF).

 1. Sort edges by ascending edge weight.
+This can be done by adding the (weight, to, from) tuples into a min-heap.

 2. Walk through sorted edges and look at the two nodes the edges belong to.
-If the nodes area is already unified we don't include this edge, otherwise we include and unify the nodes.
+If the nodes are already unified we don't include this edge, otherwise we include and unify the nodes.
 Unified edges are groupings of sub-trees in the graph.
 The algorithm makes use of the *union-find* data structure to efficiently determine if an edge belongs to an existing group.
+See data structure section for UF implementation details.

 3. The algorithm terminates when every edge has been processed or all the vertices have been unified.
+If there are disconnected components, we cannot find a MST.

 *Python Implementation*